 The fan header is 4-pin and possesses a foolproof insertion design.
+Most fan headers possess a foolproof insertion design.
 When connecting a fan cable, be sure to connect it in the correct orientation (the black connector wire is the ground wire).
 The speed control function requires the use of a fan with fan speed control design.